mongodb/docs/source/includes/nav/steps-triggers.rst

    #.
 If it's not already displayed, select your project
       from the :guilabel:`Projects` menu in the navigation bar.

    #.
-In the sidebar, click :guilabel:`Data Federation` under
+In the sidebar, click :guilabel:`Triggers` under
       the :guilabel:`Services` heading.